Centers of Excellence

-The centres of excellence provide state-of-the-art treatments developed locally by skilled specialists.
+The centers of excellence provide state-of-the-art treatments developed locally by skilled specialists.
 Research and development is the foundation.
 Multidisciplinary teams work in close interaction with the patients to ensure continuous improvement of the treatments offered.
-The centres all share a common goal: to improve quality of life for the patients.
+The centers all share a common goal: to improve quality of life for the patients.
 And the patients come from near and far.

 - patients in need of bone-anchored amputation prostheses

 - tetraplegic patients with spinal cord injuries where reconstructive hand surgery recreates hand or arm function

 - patients with spasticity in arms/hands after stroke or other brain injury

 These patient groups have different needs, but they all have one common goal – to increase their quality of life by becoming more independent.
 To accomplish this, the center works in a team-based and patient-oriented way.
 Surgeons, physiotherapists, occupational therapists and orthopaedic engineers work together to provide every patient with the best possible outcome.

 There are synergies between the patient groups and the multidisciplinary team, also researchers, work in close interaction with the patients to ensure continuous improvement of the treatments offered.
 Recently they have made significant progress regarding treatment for phantom limb pain.

 To get first hand information on what is new at C.A.R.E, visit their Facebook page.